recursioN-dot/TemporaryFileCleanup/README.md

 This PowerShell script is designed to clean up temporary files older than a specified number of days from various system paths.
 These Temp files never get deleted and with time it takes up a large amount of storage.
 The idea here is to automate the script using Windows Task Scheduler so you don't have to run it yourself.
-This will also ensure that Temp files are always deleted and never get too large.
+This will also ensure that Temp files are always deleted and that they never get too large.
 This script targets the following directories:

 - System Temp directory